Skip to main content

 Eddie Bauer: New Jersey Chapter 11 Filing

-Eddie Bauer and related entities filed chapter 11 in the District of New Jersey on Feb.
+Eddie Bauer filed chapter 11 in New Jersey on Feb.
 9, 2026.
-The debtor group includes Eddie Bauer LLC and affiliates including a gift-card entity and Canadian entities.
-(Update with first-day filings, financing, and milestones.)
+Update pending first-day filings, financing, and restructuring milestones.

 Eddie Bauer LLC, the retail operator of approximately 175 Eddie Bauer stores in nearly every U.S. state and six Canadian provinces, filed for chapter 11 protection in the U.S. Bankruptcy Court for the District of New Jersey on February 9, 2026.
 The filing is the third chapter 11 in just over two decades for the 106-year-old outdoor apparel brand, following a 2003 case tied to parent company Spiegel Inc. and a 2009 filing that ended with a $286 million sale to Golden Gate Capital.